-6.12 Awning (special equipment)
+6.9 Awning (special equipment)

-- > In the case of light rain, shorten one of the support legs so that water can run off - Only retract the awning when the fabric is dry.
+- ▷ Retract the awning in strong wind, rain or snow. - ▷ In the case of light rain, shorten one of the support legs so that water can run off. - Only retract the awning when the fabric is dry.
 When the awning must be retracted while the fabric is still wet: Extend the awning as soon as possible, in order to dry out the fabric. - ▷ Before retracting, remove leaves and coarse dirt from the awning.

-- ▷ Only use the awning for protection against the sun. - > Also read the manufacturer's instruction manual.
+- > Only use the awning for protection against the sun. - > Also read the manufacturer's instruction manual.